 We all want smart employees.
 Scientists, IT professionals, Engineers, Managers.
 It is a war for talent that must be won.
-But do we really know what to do we have once we hire them?
+But do we really know what to do once we hire them?
 And do we manage in a way that actualizes their talents and retains the gifted employees?

 Often smart employees apparently seem to come with a whole host of annoying, disturbing and exasperating traits.
 These perceived negative qualities often come from not understanding the qualities and components that make up the package that comes with giftedness.